NicoD-SBC/armbian-gaming/README.md

 When that happens, open a 2nd terminal and type : wineserver -k

+For the Steam installer from PtitSeb you need Box86 and the Box86 compilation folder.
+After install you can delete ~/box86 + ~/box64 to save space.

 After building Xonotic you go to the directory : cd ~/xonotic